MudroadWhite/pm-neo4j-helper/README.md

 ### Proposition Recording

 `Thm x`, `Df x`, `Pp x` send query of proposition x with type Thm, Df or Pp respectively.
-If a proposition is in the database, it will be updated with the corresponded new values. `x` will also be set as the last proposition being recorded in the script.
+If a proposition is in the database, it will be updated with the corresponded new type. `x` will also be set as the last proposition being recorded in the script.

 `name x` adds a name to an already existing proposition in the database.